Children’s’ Liturgy of the Word (CLOW)

 What is CLOW?

-Children’s Liturgy of the Word (CLOW) is a special part of the 8 am and 10:00 am Sunday Liturgy (10:00 Mass only during summer months).
+Children’s Liturgy of the Word (CLOW) is a special part of the 10:00 am Sunday Liturgy (10:00 Mass only during summer months).
 It is held weekly for children from 4 through 7 years old who are invited to hear the Word of God in a manner especially prepared for children.